Mechanical Advantage Calculator

 MA = output force / input force

-In the text below, you will find the formulas that will allow you to establish the mechanical advantage of each of these machines basing solely on their geometry.
+In the text below, you will find the formulas that will allow you to establish the mechanical advantage of each of these machines based solely on their geometry.

 MA = effort arm / load arm

-- effort arm is the distance between the point of effort and the fulcrum;
+effort arm– Distance between the point of effort and the fulcrum; and

-- load arm is the distance between the point of resistance and the fulcrum.
+load arm– Distance between the point of resistance and the fulcrum.

 Mechanical advantage of a pulley